jg223fp/Thermal_sensor_drone/doc/setup.md

 The first library we found for this sensor was written in circuit python and we thought that maby with some guiding and help we could edit it into micropython.
 But after a whole lot of more searching this library was found.
 It was written by Dean Miller, Scott Shawcroft for Adafruit Industries under MIT license.

 #### voltage_measure
-This is a library for the voltage measuring function.
+This is a library which contains a function for calculating the measured battery voltage.

 #### sounds
-This library contains all the different buzzer sounds.
-At first we had them in both the main and the boot file but we realized that it just made the code blurry.
+A library containing all the different buzzer sounds.
+At first both the main and the boot file contained the sounds they needed.
+When cleaning the code we realized how blurry it made the code and moved them to a seperate file.